pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_format/3_flat_recovery_with_fuse.md

-[The flat format storage is highly recommended for its performance gain](./flat-storage-best-performances).
-Embracing the "object storage" world provides an unprecedented level of flexibility and scalability, but it can be scary to see your files named with cryptic UUIDs inside your storage.
+The flat format storage is highly recommended to get the best performance.
+Switching to an "object storage" provides an unprecedented level of flexibility and scalability, but it can be daunting to see UUIDs instead of the original filenames.

-As explained here, along with a proper database back-up strategy, the "snaphsot" feature allows to store an index along with the data, for better long-term archiving.
-Given a bunch of UUID files and their associated snapshot, Cells can easily recreate a datasource with the proper files/folders tree.
+The ["snaphsot" feature](./flat-storage-best-performances) creates an index of the data for better long-term archiving.
+With that snapshot and the corresponding UUID files, Cells can easily recreate a datasource with the original files/folders tree.

-But what if you want to simply explore the storage "offline", without a Cell running, or without wanting to recreate a brand new datasource just to find a file inside a backup?
+But what if you simply want to explore the storage "offline", without a Cells instance running, or without wanting to recreate a brand new datasource just to find a file inside a backup?
 Meet Cells Fuse.

 ## Cells Fuse command line

-Cells Fuse is a dedicated tool that allows you to directly interact with a snapshot database to search for a given file, retrieve its content, or event mount the whole tree as a FUSE volume on the machine.
-This feature is only supported on Linux (and MacOSX using MacFUSE, requires manual building).
+Cells Fuse is a dedicated tool used to directly interact with a snapshot database to search for a given file, retrieve its content, or event mount the whole tree as a FUSE volume on the machine.
+This feature is only supported on Linux (MacOSX can use MacFUSE, but requires a manual build of the binary).

 Let's read the manual for this command: